 - on behalf of current H1B workers who have been counted previously against the H1B Cap, and who still retain their Cap number;

 - to extend the stay of a current H1B worker;

 - to change the terms of employment for current H1B workers;

 - to allow current H1B workers to change employers; and

-We continue to monitor developments related to the 2017 H1B Cap filings and will keep our readers updated.
+We will continue to monitor developments related to the FY 2020 H-1B Cap filings and will keep our readers updated.

-To learn more on how you must evaluate and utilize alternatives to the H-1B category, please check H1B Visa Alternatives: After H1B Cap Has Reached.
+To learn more on alternatives to the H1B visa, check out H1B Visa Alternatives: After H1B Cap Has Reached.